Easter: Part Two

 Easter means that mourning and crying and pain do not and will not have the final word.

-Easter means that the powers of death and domination, of mockery and might, of the endless cycle of intimidation, torture, scapegoats, and victims – are on the wrong side of history.
+Easter means that the powers of death and domination, of mockery and might, of the endless cycle of intimidation, torture, scapegoats, violence, and victims – are on the wrong side of history.
 They will not prevail, no matter how much it looks like they already have.

 Easter means that even when we reach the very end of our rope, the very limits of what is possible, we still have cause for hope, and resistance, and graceful poise.